 Article 35 A of the Indian Constitution is a legislative provision that allows its assemble to qualify its “permanent residents” of the state and provide special privileges and rights to those permanent residents.

-The Constitution (Application to Jammu and Kashmir) Order, 1954 issued by the President of India on May 1954 allows exercising the powers conferred by the clause(1) of the Article 370 of the Indian Constitution.
+The Constitution (Application to Jammu and Kashmir) Order, 1954 issued by the President of India in May 1954 allows exercising the powers conferred by clause(1) of Article 370 of the Indian Constitution.
 Article 35 A provides special status to the state in the constitution.
 The ruler of Jammu and Kashmir in 1927 introduced this rule which prevents any outsiders from owning property or government jobs.
-Article 370 allows the state its own flag, constitution and right to handle its own laws.
+Article 370 allows the state its own flag, constitution, and right to handle its own laws.

-Those who are permanent residents of the state or are long term residents who have spent at least 10 years and has “lawfully acquired immovable property in the state” qualify as permanent residents(PR) and government have right to issue certificates regarding they permanent residency.
-If a person is not holding certificate regarding permanent residents(PR) he can’t own a property in Jammu and Kashmir or obtain any government job in Jammu and Kashmir Government and can not join any professional college run by the government of Jammu and Kashmir.
+Those who are permanent residents of the state or are long-term residents who have spent at least 10 years and have “lawfully acquired immovable property in the state” qualify as permanent residents(PR) and the government have the right to issue certificates regarding their permanent residency.
+If a person is not holding a certificate regarding permanent residents(PR) he can’t own a property in Jammu and Kashmir or obtain any government job in Jammu and Kashmir Government and can not join any professional college run by the government of Jammu and Kashmir.